 Trend 7 – Artisan & Hand-Crafted

 Hand-crafted, bespoke, artisan design is in highly sought after at present.
 There is a huge growth is the demand for all things natural.
 This trend is almost in backlash to how everything has gone so digital and mass-produced with the advancement in technology.
 From areas such as the slow-process of letterpress printing, calligraphy, hand-drawn illustration and lettering, use of textures and natural earthy tones, to packaging which has an earthy and hand-made feel with its use of material – anything which has an organic and original feel to it at present, holds higher value – a push away from things that seem really commercial and manufactured.
 I envision a mix of these two moving forward.
 People love the choices and interactivity that digital brings but are now seeing more value in hand-made authentic design that is bespoke and unique.
-See some examples below:
+See some examples below and video here:

 Trend 08 – Data Analytics: Knowledge is Power

 We are all well aware how much our actions are recorded online.
 How much is too much?
 It’s hard to say.
 But what we must admit is the fact that this data is power.
 It enables us to understand consumers better and realise what drives them, depending on what attracts their attention to click on and what doesn’t.
 This is a great tool to consider for design at present and it will continue to grow and be used in more and more efficient ways in the future.
 There has been a huge rise in designing data in the last few years through infographics, which can present statistics and data in a really beautiful and clear way, when designed well.
 I think it will be interesting to see how the area of data analytics and the information it gives us develops in relation to design in the near future.

 Trend 9: UX Design – User Experience